 Newborn babies come with no teeth!
 However, the fact that we can’t see the teeth doesn’t mean the child has no teeth at all.
 In fact, teeth are almost half-formed when a child is born, but hidden by the jawbone from our view.

 Newborn babies come with no teeth!
-However, the fact that we can’t see the teeth doesn’t mean the child has no teeth at all.
-In fact, teeth are almost half-formed when a child is born, but hidden by the jawbone from our view.
-The teeth will start erupting in 3 to 6 months time.
-One of the milestones a baby has to go though is teething.
-This usually has happens during the first 2 ½ months and can be scary for some parents.
-Tooth eruption can cause a sense of discomfort or irritation to most children.
-As a parent, you just have to learn how to help your child overcome the hardship, as this is a stage that every child must pass.
+However, the fact that we can’t see the teeth doesn’t mean the child has no teeth.
+Teeth are almost half-formed when a child is born but hidden by the jawbone from our view.
+The teeth will start erupting in 3 to 6 months.
+One of the milestones a baby has to go through is teething.
+This usually happens during the first 2 ½ months and can be scary for some parents.
+Tooth eruptions can cause a sense of discomfort or irritation to most children.
+As a parent, you have to learn how to help your child overcome hardship, as this is a stage that every child must pass.

-What is teething eruption?
-This is a process in tooth development, whereby baby teeth that are below gum line cut through.
-Teeth eruption is not only a thing for primary teeth, but permanent teeth also.
-Girls teeth tend to come through a bit earlier, while for most boys teething tends to late.
-When the primary teeth shed, we expect permanent to erupt.
-Read more about teething process below;
+Development, whereby baby teeth below the gum line are cut through.
+Teeth eruption is not only a thing for primary teeth but permanent teeth also.
+Girls’ teeth tend to come through a bit earlier, while for most boys, teething tends to be late.
+When the primary teeth are shed, we expect permanent to erupt.
+Read more about the teething process below.

 Who is more susceptible to teeth eruption?